cse-sim/cse/doc/src/records/report.md

 Report Frequency: specifies interval for generating rows of report data:

 <%= csv_table(<<END, :row_header => false)
   YEAR, at run completion
   MONTH, at end of each month (and at run completion if mid-month) DAY, at end of each day
   HOUR, at end of each hour
-  HOURANDSUB,         at end of each subhour AND at end of hour SUBHOUR,            at end of each subhour
+  HOURANDSUB, at end of each subhour and at end of hour SUBHOUR, at end of each subhour
 END
 %>

 *rpFreq* values of HOURANDSUB and SUBHOUR are not supported in some combinations with data selection of ALL or SUM.